 Prior to the JRA, probation officers had delegated authority from the court that enabled them to graduate sanctions in response to non-compliant offenders on probation.
 The JRA expanded probation officers' delegated authority in order to provide more tools for addressing offenders' risk and needs and to better manage offenders unwilling to comply with conditions of probation.
 Delegated authority was never authorized for the supervision of offenders on PRS, so the tools reported in this section cannot be used on the PRS population.
-It should be noted that the Department is seeking statutory authorization to use delegated authority on PRS offenders.
+It should be noted that the Department has sought statutory authorization to use delegated authority on PRS offenders in the past and it remains a priority.
 Information reported below is limited to the probation population, unless otherwise noted.